TrustedComputingGroup/pandoc/guide.md

 +-------------+--------+----------------------------+

-Currently, @tbl:bullets-grid2 looks kind of bad.
+Currently, @tbl:bullets-grid2 and @tbl:informative-grid look kind of bad.
 A workaround is to not include block elements inside rowspans.
+Block elements are supported in non-spanned rows (such as in @tbl:bullets-grid).

 Table: Bullets2 {#tbl:bullets-grid2}